esp-rs/esp-template/docs/README.md

 > **Warning**
 >
->  ESP32-C2 and ESP32-C6 are not yet not supported in Wokwi.
+>  ESP32-C2 is not, yet, not supported in Wokwi.

 > **Warning**
 >